How Math Manipulatives Transform Elementary Math Lessons

 How not to teach math with manipulatives

-My own experiences draws me back to a lesson I observed where the teacher, with the utmost of good intentions, set about teaching her 2nd grade class all about subtraction with decomposition, with the use of base ten blocks.
+My own experiences draws me back to a lesson I observed where the teacher, with the utmost of good intentions, set about teaching her class 2nd grade math problems all about subtraction with decomposition, with the use of base ten blocks.

 Fantastic you may think!
 So did I. Until I realized that she had gone about it in a fashion where she was demonstrating and modeling how to decompose the numbers by just telling them what to do as opposed to letting the class find out for themselves.